Ali with her husband and son in Garden City.

 About Me

-In the early stages of my legal career, I supported rural communities in Cambodia and Sierra Leone whose land was being taken from them by large corporations.
+Public service was the center of my work long before I held public office.
+During my legal career I have worked with veterans, refugees, people without housing, and rural communities abroad.
+I have always demonstrated my commitment to serve people, first.
+In the early stages of my legal career, I supported Indigenous communities in remote parts of Cambodia and Sierra Leone whose land was being taken from them by large corporations.
 I then spent some years working for the U.S. federal government as an adjudicator, processing refugees from all over the world.

-I first ran for office in 2020 when Maryanne Jordan stepped down from her seat and asked me to run.
-Since then, during my time in the Senate I have advocated to address our housing crisis, fund our public schools, invest in forward-thinking transit, expand affordable childcare and healthcare options, ensure unfettered access to our public lands, support a woman’s right to choose, and implement sensible property tax relief.
 As an Idaho Democrat, I seek to bring balance and common sense to the Capitol where our one-party system and extremism often lead to bad policy driven by out-of-state special interests and culture wars.
 I am working to stop expensive private school vouchers, fix Idaho’s dangerous abortion ban, and push back against schemes that threaten to whittle away our access to public lands and ability to vote.

 I’m proud to have earned the endorsement of these trusted organizations and elected officials: